Indian Marriage (card game)

-Marriage or Parneva/Parna (Punjabi) (also marriage rummy or 21-cards rummy) is a Rummy card game widely played in India.
+Marriage or Parneva/Parna (Punjabi) (also marriage rummy or 21-cards rummy) is a Rummy card game widely played in India and Nepal.
 It uses three or more packs of playing cards.

 Object

 The object of Marriage is to be the player with the largest number of points after playing all hands.
 Everyone draws one card, the high card deals, and the subsequent deals are passed to the left.

 Three 52-card decks are used without any Jokers.
 No other wild cards are used.

 Each player is dealt 21 cards, the remaining stock pile is spread on the table, and the player to the left of the dealer draws the top card from the stock pile to make melds.
 After a card is drawn, one must be discarded, and the next player to the left has the option of drawing either the top discard or top stock card.
 Then they must discard.

 A set consists of three or more cards of the same face value, (e.g. three queens, three aces, or three sevens).
 A run consists of four or more cards in sequence of the same suit.
 If there is an ace in the run, it can serve as either a high card or a low card, but not both in the same run.